![]() |

 a) Plan approval shall be obtained from the Department or local authority prior to beginning any construction of a new private sewage disposal system.
 A new private sewage disposal system shall consist of, but not necessarily be limited to, the following:

-b) Submittal for approval shall be made on the forms provided by the Department or local authority.
-At a minimum, the necessary information which must be submitted to the Department or local authority for approval shall consist of:
+b) Requests for approval shall be submitted on the forms provided by the Department or local authority.
+At a minimum, the necessary information that shall be submitted to the Department or local authority for approval shall consist of:

-1) Plans or drawings to scale indicating lot size with dimensions showing the location of the system, type of system to be constructed, the dimensions and the length of lateral to be installed showing type of backfill material if applicable, distances to water lines, water wells, potable water storage tanks and buildings, site elevations and ground surface elevations sufficient to determine the elevation of system components and the slope of the ground surface, location of sanitary sewer, if available, within 200 feet of the property and typical cross section of the system.
+1) Plans or drawings to scale indicating lot size with dimensions showing the location of the system and type of system to be constructed; the dimensions and the length of lateral pipe to be installed, showing type of backfill material if applicable; distances to water lines, water wells, potable water storage tanks and buildings; site elevations and ground surface elevations sufficient to determine the elevation of system components and the slope of the ground surface; location of sanitary sewer, if available, within 300 feet of the property; and typical cross-section of the system.

 2) Number of bedrooms or design volume.

 3) Soil investigation results or percolation test results and the separation distance from the trench bottom to a limiting layer.
-The private sewage disposal system installation contractor or homeowner shall submit information with the plan approval application or local authority permit application that a limiting layer does not exist within the distances provided in Section 905.60(a)(7)(A) of this Part.
+The private sewage disposal system installation contractor or homeowner shall submit information with the plan approval application or local authority permit application that a limiting layer does not exist within the distances provided in Section 905.60(a)(7).

 4) Owner's name and address.